catseye/Wanda/README.md

 with these restrictions, the language is Turing-complete, due to something I've missed.

-So, I'll hedge a bit, and describe the feature that will be added in the next section like so: it makes Wanda Turing-complete, even if the language we've described so far already is.
+So, I'll hedge a bit, and I'll describe the feature that will be added in the next section like so: it makes Wanda Turing-complete, even if the language we've described so far already is.